 In May 1917 the men of the Manipur Labour Corps walked the 130 miles to the railway station at Diampur to entrain for Bombay, this is their story.

-Note on content: The quotes included below do not reflect the views of Alford Manor House Museum or the author.
+Note on content: This is an extract from a previous Alford Manor House Exhibition.
+The quotes included below do not reflect the views of Alford Manor House Museum or the author.
 They are intended to portray the prejudice of the time.
 Through hard work, bravery and determination the men of Manipur helped to change that prejudice.

 The Manipur Labour Corps